 Departing From Hurghada

-The Northern Red Sea and Straits of Tiran provide some of the most historic wrecks like the Thistlegorm, Rosalie Moller, and Abu Nuhas.
+The Northern Red Sea and Strait of Tiran provide some of the most historic wrecks like the Thistlegorm, Rosalie Moller, and Abu Nuhas.
 Ras Mohamed National Park is full of pristine coral reefs as well as abundant marine life.
-The Straits of Tiran are the narrow sea passages between the Sinai and Arabian peninsulas which separates the Gulf of Aqaba from the Red Sea.
+The Strait of Tiran is the narrow sea passage between the Sinai and Arabian peninsulas which separates the Gulf of Aqaba from the Red Sea.
 These reefs, named after British cartographers (Jackson, Woodhouse, Thomas and Gordon), are world famous for their extraordinary diversity of corals and pelagics.

 You must be a PADI Open Water diver or equivalent and have logged a minimum of 30 dives to join this safari.

 As with all diving activities, the dive guide has the final decision regarding any divers competency to complete any particular dive.

 The SS Thistlegorm is the most famous of the Red Sea wrecks.
 The British cargo ship (129m) was bombed by the Luftwaffe on 6th October 1941 in the area of Shaab Ali.
 She was transporting supplies destined for the British fifth army based in Alexandria, as well as armoured MGs vehicles, motorcycles, jeeps, trucks, rolling stock, aeroplane parts, stacks of rifles, radio equipment, munitions, and a plentiful supply of wellington boots.
 Now she is an artificial reef on a sandy bottom at 32m and home to an enormous variety of marine life with large schooling fish and providing a hunting ground for giant tuna and snapper.